-Students' eligibility is governed by the Nursing and Midwifery Student Allowances (Scotland) Regulations 2007.
+Student eligibility for Nursing and Midwifery courses is determined by the Nursing and Midwifery Student Allowances (Scotland) Regulations 2007.
+Eligibility for Paramedic Science courses is determined under the Student Allowances (Scotland) Regulations 2007, as amended.
 This booklet is only intended to guide students to the main eligibility criteria set out in these regulations; it is not intended to be exhaustive.

-Students undertaking courses in pre-registration nursing and midwifery leading to the award of a degree may be eligible for a bursary under the NMSB scheme.
+Students undertaking courses inpre-registration Nursing and Midwifery and Paramedic degree courses in Scotland leading to the award of a degree may be eligible under the PNMSB scheme.
 Eligibility for support depends on THREE conditions: